rotheconrad/00_in-situ_GeneCoverage/README.md

 >    @D00468:261:HYTMHBCX2:1:1101:9119:31637 2:N:0:CAGAGAGG+ACTGCATA
 >where the unique identifier comes after the white space chacter.

-*Filtering for best hit and retrieving the sequence becomes impossible once the unique identifier is lost.
+*Filtering for best hit and retrieving the sequence becomes much more complicated and computationally intensive once the unique identifier is lost.
 Rename fastq or fasta files before running Magic Blast.
 I typically assign a short unique sample name to my metagenome files (metagenomeID).
 I then rename the reads using this short metagenomeID and a read number like so: metagenomeID_readNumber.
 This can be accomplished using either script below depending if your reads are in fastq or fasta format.*

 For fastq formatted metagenome read files: